awsdocs/amazon-fsx-lustre-user-guide/doc_source/attach-s3-posix-permissions.md

    -rw-r--r-- 1 500 500 26 Jan 8 11:29 s3cptestdir/s3cptest.txt
    ```

-   The newly\-created file and directory have a file owner UID and GID of 500 and permissions as shown in the example\.
+   The newly created file and directory have a file owner user ID \(UID\) and group ID \(GID\) of 500 and permissions as shown in the preceding example\.

-1. Call the S3 API to create the directory `s3cptestdir` with metadata permissions\.
-You must specify the directory name with a trailing slash \("/"\)\.
-For information on supported POSIX metadata, see [POSIX metadata support for data repositories](overview-data-repo.md#posix-metadata-support)\.
+1. Call the Amazon S3 API to create the directory `s3cptestdir` with metadata permissions\.
+You must specify the directory name with a trailing slash \(`/`\)\.
+For information about supported POSIX metadata, see [POSIX metadata support for data repositories](overview-dra-data-repo.md#posix-metadata-support)\.

    Replace `bucket_name` with the actual name of your S3 bucket\.